bordereast/aspnetcore-identity-arangodb/README.md

 ## ASP.NET Core Identity library for ArangoDB

+### Install

+PM> Install-Package BorderEast.ASPNetCore.Identity.ArangoDB

-### Setting up
+### Setting up Guide
 See the SampleWebAppliction project for a working example, or follow these steps.

 #### 1 Create a new ASP.NET Core web application and choose Individual User Accounts for the Authentication method.

 #### 2 Add reference to DotNetCore ArangoDB Driver & Identity

+PM> Install-Package Microsoft.AspNetCore.Identity or search NuGet Gallery for Microsoft.AspNetCore.Identity.
 PM> Install-Package BorderEast.ArangoDB.Client or search NuGet Gallery for BorderEast.ArangoDB.Client.
-PM> Install-Package Microsoft.AspNetCore.Identity or search NuGet Gallery for Microsoft.AspNetCore.Identity.
+PM> Install-Package BorderEast.ASPNetCore.Identity.ArangoDB

-Reference BorderEast.ASPNETCore.Identity.ArangoDB (this repository) via NuGet.

 Rebuild and ensure BorderEast namespace is available (In VS2017 I had to close and reopen solution.
 Bug?).